newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/apply-scorp-federal.md

 issuingAgency: Internal Revenue Service
 formName: "2553"
 ---
 The process to apply for an `S corporation|s-corp` designation starts at the federal level.
 In most cases, your business will be notified of your application determination within 60 days.
+The State will be informed of your status through the Federal government.

 - - -